Terraxel99/TotoCompression/README.md

 The program has been created in such a way that it it possible to change which files are processed by just adding a call to the right function in the main file.

+Note that some #define constants can be changed in order to change the behaviour of the program.

 <a name="contributor"></a>